ejp-rd-vp/FiaB/README.md

 If you have never installed FiaB before, you `must` use the CARE-SM models - Version 1 models **are deprecated**!!!

-Once you have completed the "Downloading" section of this tutorial, you can run `run-me-to-install.sh` in the `./CDE Version2 Models FiaB/`` folder
+Once you have completed the "Downloading" section of this tutorial, you can run `run-me-to-install.sh` in the `./CARE-SM-Fiab/`` folder

 ```
 sh ./run-me-to-install.sh